Abdeljalil-Bouchfar/CPP-Modules/README.md

 - **Methods**

-    Methods are functions (or procedures) that are defined inside a class that describe the behaviors of an object.
+    Methods are functions that are defined inside a class that describe the behaviors of an object.
 Each method contained in class definitions starts with a reference to an instance object.
 Additionally, the subroutines contained in an object are called instance methods.
-Programmers use methods for reusability or keeping functionality encapsulated inside one object at a time.
+Methods are usedfor reusability or keeping functionality encapsulated inside one object at a time.

 - **Attributes**

-    Attributes are defined in the class template and represent the state of an object.
-Objects will have data stored in the attributes field.
-Class attributes belong to the class itself.
+    Attributes are the data members or variables that hold the state or data of an object.
+They define the current state of an object and can be accessed or modified through methods or functions of the object.

 ## The Four Pillars of OOP: